marshblocker/mini-project-2/README.md

     > npm build
     > npm start
 ```
 You can change the initial contract address in the `CONTRACT_ADDRESS` constant in `App.js`.

+**Note:** The website will be running on `localhost:3000` by default and it has only
+been tested in Google Chrome.

 ### Features
 Up to **Milestone 5**.